 For more toolkit ideas, check out this guide from Lowes.
 What do you have in your handy dandy toolkit?
 If there are any items that specifically help you with your HVAC maintenance, the Tyler team and our readers would love to hear about them on our Facebook page!

-And remember, if there’s ever an HVAC project you (and your shiny new toolbox) can’t tackle, be sure to give Tyler Heating & Air Conditioning a call at 203-378-4700.
+And remember, if there’s ever an HVAC project you (and your shiny new toolbox) can’t tackle, be sure to give Tyler Heating, Air Conditioning, Refrigeration LLC a call at 203-378-4700.